Gamble Montessori High School: History

 Increasing demand for secondary Montessori education in the city prompted the creation of this program, the second Montessori public junior high/high school in Cincinnati Public Schools, in 2005.
 Beginning with a 7th grade class, the school expanded by one grade level every year and now serves grades 7-12.
 Gamble Montessori's first class of seniors graduated in May, 2011.

 The program was originally housed in the Dater Montessori Elementary School building, before moving to the Jacobs Center in the fall of 2007, when it was renamed Westside Montessori High School.
 In early 2010 the school’s LSDMC (Local School Decision-Making Committee) voted to change the school’s name to James N. Gamble Montessori High School, and the school board approved this name change on March 29, 2010.

-Gamble Montessori is currently located in Westwood at the original building.
 On April 30, 2012, the CPS Board of Education approved taking out a $26.8 million loan for green renovations of several schools, including $6.9 million for Gamble Montessori.
+In 2018, Cincinnati Public Schools purchased the current building for the price of $2.85 million.
+The building is the former Mother of Mercy High School.
+After refurbishment, Gamble Montessori High School started its first year there in August 2019.

 James N. Gamble

-James N. Gamble (1836-1932) is remembered as a significant civic benefactor in Cincinnati.
-The son of James Gamble, one of the founders of Procter & Gamble, James N. Gamble is credited with developing Ivory Soap for the company.
-James N. Gamble lived in Westwood for sixty years, and was the last mayor of the Village of Westwood before it was annexed by the city of Cincinnati.
-Among his many accomplishments in Westwood and Cincinnati: he helped create the charitable organization now known as the United Way, helped found the YMCA of Cincinnati, was a major benefactor of the Christ Hospital, was a sponsor of the Freedmen's Aid Society (to provide education to freed slaves after the Civil War), and donated the funds to finish construction of a new football stadium at the University of Cincinnati (Nippert Stadium) named in memory of his grandson.

-Program

-The Gamble Montessori program is based on Maria Montessori’s “erdkinder” philosophy and on the school’s five core values of community, hard work, learning, respect, and peace.
-Students, parents, and teachers work together toward the goals of learning and achieving.

-All students are required to make a serious commitment to serving others in the school and community through volunteer work.
-Each high school student must complete 200 community service hours (50 hours per year) in order to receive a Gamble Montessori High School diploma.
-Junior high students are required to log 36 service hours per year.
-Some examples of service work are volunteering as summer camp counselors, working with People Working Cooperatively, tutoring other students, and completing service projects within city parks.

-Students are also expected to take some of the responsibility for fundraising and/or earning money to pay for their extensive field experiences and intersessions.
-Gamble Montessori offers many fundraising opportunities throughout the school year for students and parents.